Aldi: Sustainability

-Between 2012 and 2019, Aldi's UK operations became "carbon neutral", with investments in solar, green energy, energy efficiency, and offsets reducing greenhouse gas emissions by 53% per square meter of sales floor.
+Between 2012 and 2019, Aldi's UK operations became "carbon neutral", with investments in solar, green energy, energy efficiency, and offsets reducing greenhouse gas emissions by 53% per square metre of sales floor.
 On 4 March 2020, Aldi announced that all its suppliers In January 2024, the company announced plans to eliminate plastic bags from its 2,300 US stores.
 Cloth bags would still be available for customer use.
 It also said it would aim to use natural refrigerants in its US stores by the end of 2035.
 Other grocery retailers were making similar moves at the time of the announcement.

+Animal welfare

 In 2016, Aldi committed to sourcing only cage-free eggs by the end of 2025.
-In 2024, it completed this transition for its stores in the United Kingdom.
-In November 2024, Aldi and other major UK retailers joined a letter by Compassion in World Farming calling on the UK government to ban cages for egg-laying hens.
+In 2024, it completed this transition for its stores in Great Britain.
+In November 2024, Aldi and other major British retailers joined a letter by Compassion in World Farming calling on the UK government to ban cages for egg-laying hens.

+In 2022, Aldi UK reported a hock burn rate of 33.5% of chickens in its supply chain, compared to a target rate of no greater than 15% set by Red Tractor standards.
+Aldi UK has committed to working with its suppliers to reduce hock burn rates as part of its animal welfare strategy.

 Reputation

 In the United Kingdom, Aldi has won Supermarket of the Year two years in a row (2012/13), and in 2013, Aldi won the Grocer of the Year Award.
 In February 2015, Aldi narrowly lost to Waitrose for the title of Supermarket of the Year 2015.
 In April 2015, Aldi overtook Waitrose to become the United Kingdom's sixth-largest supermarket chain.

 In February 2017, Aldi overtook the Co-op to become the United Kingdom's fifth-largest supermarket chain.
 In May 2017, Aldi lost out to Marks & Spencer for the title of Supermarket of the Year 2017, published by the magazine Which?.
-According to 2019 research, nearly two-thirds of households in the UK visit an Aldi or Lidl branch at least once every 12 weeks.
+According to 2019 research, nearly two-thirds of households in Great Britain visit an Aldi or Lidl branch at least once every 12 weeks.

 In the United States, due to the relatively low staffing of Aldi locations compared to other supermarket chains, Aldi has a reputation of starting employees out at significantly higher than minimum wage, unusual among American supermarkets.

 In Ireland, Aldi has been accused of a "lack of corporate responsibility" to their farmer suppliers by the Irish Farmers' Association.

 Aldi was named 2018 Retailer of the Year by Supermarket News.

 Australian trucking giant Scott's Refrigerated Logistics was plunged into receivership and liquidation in March 2023 after going into voluntary administration that February.
 This sparked protests from the Transport Workers' Union, who blamed Aldi Australia for increasing strains on the company during the last few years of shortages and inflation.